jaxron/zigache/README.md

 - **Configurable Cache Size** with pre-allocation options
 - **Time-To-Live (TTL)** support for cache entries
 - **Thread-Safe Operations** for stability in concurrent environments
-- **Sharding Support** for better performance in concurrent environments
+- **Sharding Support** for improved performance in concurrent environments
-- **Stability and Performance** with benchmarking and heavy testing
+- **Heavy Testing and Benchmarking** for stability and performance

 > 💡 **We value your input!** If you have suggestions for our project, please open an issue or start a discussion.